semanticarts/gist/docs/model_documentation/AddressGuidance.md

 ### Ex uno, multi?
 (Out of one, many?)

-There are arguments for and against treating typographical variants of an address (e.g., _"Street"_ vs _"St"_, _"Avenue"_ vs _"Ave"_) as different individuals and assigning them different IRIs, or perhaps using the same `Address` object with multiple `containedText` values.
-The decision of which paradigm to employ must be decided with each new ontology and knowledge graph.
+There are arguments for and against treating typographical variants of an address (e.g., _"Street"_ vs _"St"_, _"Avenue"_ vs _"Ave"_) as different individuals and assigning them different IRIs, or using the same `Address` object with multiple `containedText` values.
+This decision should be made based on your use cases.
 Semantic Arts makes no recommendation.